 pseudo-immutability

 In a filesystem-based structure like a semantic mesh, you can't really prevent changes.
-But some things in a mesh should be treated as immutable, like version snapshot and intramesh identifier.
+But some things in a mesh should be treated as immutable, like snapshot and intramesh identifier.

 Pseudo-immutability acknowledges that things might be changed, for various reasons: